-Students in grades 6-8 may participate in the Catholic School Interscholastic Sports Program, which offers sports competition between local diocesan junior highs.
-Fifth grade students are sometimes invited to play in order to complete a 6th grade team.
+Students in grades 5-8 may participate in the Catholic School Interscholastic Sports Program, which offers sports competition between local diocesan junior highs.

 Any student wishing to participate in sports who has met the eligibility requirements may play.
 No prior or outside experience is required, and there are no try-outs.

 All necessary forms must be completed and turned in to the school before a student is eligible to attend practice.

 Forms must be on file by the deadline date given on the school calendar for each sport in order to participate in that sport.

 Students must have a complete physical (Diocesan Health Report) before participating in a sports program; this physical must be done every year and cannot be completed earlier than the June 1 preceding the current school year.

 Student athletes must maintain a passing average in all subjects; grades are checked at regular intervals to determine eligibility to play.

 There is a $50 annual athletics fee per student to cover participation in all diocesan sports, including tournaments; this fee does not include football played through Fort Worth Youth Christian League